apify/crawlee/README.md

-Alternatively, if you're using the [Apify CLI](#local-usage-with-apify-command-line-interface-cli), you can copy and paste the source code of each of the examples into the `main.js` file created by the CLI, go to the project's directory and then run it using:
+Alternatively, if you're using the [Apify CLI](#local-usage-with-apify-command-line-interface-cli), you can copy and paste the source code of each of the examples into the `main.js` file created by the CLI.
+Then go to the project directory and run the example using:

 ```
 apify run